PlotlyJS

 To install PlotlyJS.jl, open up a Julia REPL, press ] to enter package mode and type:

-For existing users you can run up from the package manager REPL mode to get the latest release.
-If after doing this plots do not show up in your chosen frontend, please run build PlotlyJS (again from pkg REPL mode) to tell Julia to download the latest release of the plotly.js javascript library.
+pkg> add PlotlyJSFor existing users you can run up from the package manager REPL mode to update to the latest release.
+If after doing this plots do not show up in your chosen front-end, please run build PlotlyJS (again from pkg> REPL mode) to tell Julia to download the latest updates to the plotly.js JavaScript library.

 Saving figures

-PlotlyJS.jl comes with built-in support for saving figures to files via the integration between PlotlyBase.jl (a dependency of PlotlyJS.jl) and Plotly's kaleido tool.
+PlotlyJS.jl comes with built-in support for saving figures to files via the integration between PlotlyBase.jl (a dependency of PlotlyJS.jl) and Plotly's kaleido tool (via the PlotlyKaleido.jl package).

 See exporting figures for more information.